Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 Can a real estate agent legally receive a commission or referral fee from a home warranty company?

-Under RESPA Section 8, agents cannot receive payment simply for referring clients to a home warranty company — this is considered an illegal kickback.
-However, agents may be compensated for performing actual, substantive services (such as documenting covered equipment) that go beyond normal brokerage activities.
-Any compensation must reflect fair market value for real services rendered, and the relationship must be disclosed to consumers.
+Under RESPA Section 8, agents cannot receive payment simply for referring clients to a home warranty company tied to a federally related mortgage loan, as this is considered an illegal kickback.
+However, agents may be compensated for performing actual, substantive services that go beyond normal brokerage activities.
+The CFPB resumed RESPA Section 8 enforcement in 2023 after years of relative quiet, so any compensation arrangement should be reviewed carefully.
 Always consult your broker or a licensed real estate attorney before entering any such arrangement.

 What is seller listing coverage and how does it help agents?